-In auditing the financial statements, we have concluded that the director's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.

-In making this assessment we have considered the directors' procedures for overseeing the activities of the company and reviewing its results and forecasts.
-The application of those procedures has been supported by us reviewing Board minutes and other accessible documentation which confirm that the directors regularly benchmark key performance indicators which include but is not restricted to, comparing performance against the FTSE 100 and All Share indices, frequent monitoring of available funds, anticipated cash outflows and financial headroom.
+In making this assessment we have considered the directors' procedures for overseeing the activities of the Company and reviewing its results and forecasts.
+The application of those procedures has been supported by us reviewing Board minutes and other accessible documentation which confirm that the directors regularly benchmark key performance indicators which include but is not restricted to, comparing performance against the FTSE Small Cap, FTSE 250 and FTSE 100 markets, frequent monitoring of available funds, anticipated cash outflows and financial headroom.

-In conjunction with the evaluation of management's assessment of going concern, we have observed that resources are carefully planned and managed with the intention of ensuring that the company has sufficient resources available and accessible to ensure that the company' commitments and obligations are capable of being met as they fall due.
+In conjunction with the evaluation of management's assessment of going concern, we have observed that resources are carefully planned and managed with the intention of ensuring that the Company has sufficient resources available and accessible to ensure that the Company' commitments and obligations are capable of being met as they fall due.

-In relation to the entities reporting on how they have applied the UK Corporate Governance Code, we have nothing material to add or draw attention to in relation to the directors' statement in the financial statements about whether the director's considered it appropriate to adopt the going concern basis of accounting.
+In relation to the Company's reporting on how it has applied the UK Corporate Governance Code, we have nothing material to add or draw attention to in relation to the directors' statement in the financial statements about whether the directors considered it appropriate to adopt the going concern basis of accounting.